liqingnz/merkle-generator/README.md

 - Hash arbitrary data to bytes32
 - CLI interface for easy integration
 - Compatible with Solidity MerkleTree implementation
+- Tools for interacting with TokenClaimer contracts
+- Transaction signing and proof generation utilities

 ## Installation